7nolikov/7nolikov.github.io/7nolikov/content/posts/standalone-spring-tests.md

 Cucumber, RestAssured, or Robot Framework are possible alternatives.
 But standalone Spring tests strike a balance between simplicity, modularity, and the power of Spring features.

-What are your thoughts on this approach?
-Have you used standalone Spring tests in your projects?
-Share your experience!
+What would you use for acceptance testing of Spring application?